Updates to Figma's pricing, seats, and billing experience

 When do the new seat upgrade and approval settings go into effect?

-The new seat upgrade and approval settings will roll out to all Figma customers on—or shortly after—March 11, 2025.
+The new seat upgrade and approval settings roll out to all Figma customers on—or shortly after—March 11, 2025.
 This will not affect how you are billed until your next renewal on or after March 11, 2025.

 What does it mean for a seat to be ‘available’?